Green comet streaks across the sky in 2023 for first time since Stone Age

 On Feb.
-2, it will be about 26 million miles from Earth, the closest it has been since the Upper Paleolithic era.
-This is the epoch of human history when Homo sapiens are believed to have left Africa and settled in Asia and Europe.
+2, the comet will only be about 26 million miles from Earth.
+This is the closest it has passed since the Upper Paleolithic era, an epoch of human history when Homo sapiens are believed to have left Africa and settled in Asia and Europe.

-Neanderthals still walked the Earth the last time the comet passed over Earth.
+To put it into perspective, Neanderthals still walked the Earth the last time the comet passed over.

 What will the E3 comet look like?

 According to NASA, predicting the brightness of a comet is difficult.
-NASA said that if it continues to brighten the way it has been, it will be visible with the naked eye.
-The comet will be bright green.
+NASA said that if it continues to brighten, it should be visible with the naked eye.
+It’ll also be bright green.

-NASA said that in the Northern Hemisphere, it will be visible in the mornings.
-Look Northwest to get the best view.
-In February, it will move below the horizon and will become visible in the Southern Hemisphere.
+NASA said that in the Northern Hemisphere, the comet will be visible in the mornings toward the northwest.
+In February, it will move below the horizon and become visible in the Southern Hemisphere.

-You may be able to see the comet with the naked eye, but binoculars or a telescope will be your best bet.
+Viewers may be able to see the comet with the naked eye, but binoculars or a telescope will be the best bet.

 How was the E3 comet discovered?

-Discovered by astronomers Bryce Bolin and Frank Masci at the Zwicky Transient Facility in March 2022, it was first spotted near Jupiter.
+Discovered by astronomers Bryce Bolin and Frank Masci at the Zwicky Transient Facility in March 2022, the E3 comet was first spotted near Jupiter.
 It was initially believed to be an asteroid, according to Space.com.

 As it traveled closer to the sun, it grew brighter.
 Comets do this as the heat of the sun causes frozen dust and gas beneath the surface to be released.
-Sunlight reflects off of these gases, causing them to appear to have a tail.
+Sunlight reflects off of these gases, giving them the appearance of tails.

-The comet was named for where it was discovered (ZTF), the year it was discovered (2022) and in the half-month it was discovered.
-Since it was discovered in the first part of March, it was designated E. Finally, it was third object discovered that half-month: E3.
+The comet was named for where it was discovered (ZTF) and the year it was discovered (2022).
+Since it was discovered in the first part of March, or the fifth “half-month” of the year, it was designated E, the fifth letter of the alphabet.
+Finally, it was third object discovered that half-month, hence “E3.”

 What were humans doing the last time C/2022 E3 passed by?

-Its been 18,930,412 days since the comet last completed its orbit, according to data released by JPL.
+It’s been 18,930,412 days since the comet last completed its orbit, according to data released by NASA’s JPL.
 At that time, Homo erectus, the predecessor to Homo sapiens, and Neanderthals were using stone tools.

 Some settlements were believed to have existed in valleys.
 The first bladed weapons were invented, as well as the fish hook and rope.